jayasio/colormatch/README.md

 ![Thumbnail](static/og.png)

 A color matching game built over the weekends\*.
-Aims to familiarise players with the RGB color model.
+Aims to familiarize players with the RGB color model.

 Check it out at [colormatch.jayas.me](https://colormatch.jayas.me)